Mixed Membership Estimation for Social Networks: Simulations

-{\it Experiment 5: Degree heterogeneity}.
+Experiment 4 (degree heterogeneity).
 Fix $(x, n_0, \rho)=(0.4, 80, 0.1)$ and let $z$ range in $\{1, 2, \cdots, 8\}$.
-Since $1/\theta(i)\overset{iid}{\sim}U(1,z)$, a larger $z$ implies that the nodes have lower degrees and are more heterogeneous (hence, the problem becomes more difficult).
-The results are presented in bottom right panel of Figure~\ref{fig:comparison}.
-It suggests that Mixed-SCORE uniformly outperforms OCCAM.
+Since $1/\theta_i\overset{iid}{\sim}U(1,z)$, a larger $z$ means the lower average degree and more severe degree heterogeneity (so the problem is harder).
+See Figure~\ref{fig:comparison} (right).
+Mixed-SCORE uniformly outperforms OCCAM.
 Interestingly, when $z$ is small (so the problem is ``easy"), Mixed-SCORE is very accurate, but the performance of OCCAM is unsatisfactory.

-{\it Experiment 6: Comparison with latent space approach}.
-We compare Mixed-SCORE with the Bayesian method based on LPC \cite{handcock2007model} (we use the R package {\it latentnet}).
-In this experiment, we fix $n=120$, $K=3$, $(x, \rho, z)=(0.4, 0.3, 5)$, and let $n_0$ range in $\{12, 16, 20, \cdots, 32, 36\}$ (so the number of mixed nodes in each group decreases from $21$ to $3$).
-The results are displayed in Figure~\ref{fig:comparison2}.
-We find that, when the fraction of mixed nodes is comparably small, LPC has a perfect performance; however, as the fraction of mixed nodes increases to more than $40\%$, the performance of LPC deteriorates rapidly; one reason is that, when $n_0$ is not very large, LPC often estimates the PMF of all the nodes as the same.
-In contrast, the performance of Mixed-SCORE is quite stable.
-In terms of computing time, Mixed-SCORE takes only seconds for one repetition while LPC takes $>20$ minutes (both measured in R).